zalando/skipper/docs/reference/filters.md

 The above configuration will set MaxConcurrency to 100, MaxQueueSize to 150 and Timeout to 10 seconds.

+When multiple lifo filters are set in a route, only one of them will be applied.
+It is undefined which one.

 ## lifoGroup

 This filter is similar to the [lifo](#lifo) filter.